Find out about some incredible days out in Dorset, including visits to vineyards, water sports, pretty villages, coastal walks and more.

 Don’t miss a wander around the village too.
 With old stone houses, a cute gallery, pub and sweet shop, it’s another contender for the prettiest village in Dorset.

 Find out more about visiting Corfe Castle in my detailed guide.

 You can’t visit Dorset and not get out on the water.
 Whether you fancy hopping on a ferry tour of the coast, try your balance on a paddle board or enjoy a spot of kayaking, the epic scenery looks even more impressive once you’re viewing it from the ocean.

-If you’re looking for activities to try on your first trip to Dorset, check out Jurassic Coast Activities.
+If you’re looking for one of the best days out in Dorset, check out Jurassic Coast Activities.
 The most popular day trips are the Jurassic Kayak Tour, which takes you to Lulworth Cove and Durdle Door, and Coasteering at Portland Bill and Lulworth Cove.

 I’d absolutely love to do the kayak tour along the Jurassic Coast, but with only a few hours spare, we decided to hop on some kayaks in Weymouth and create our own Dorset kayak adventure!
 It was lovely to take in the views, enjoy a bit of a paddle and work up an appetite for our next meal.
 This is definitely one of the best things to do in Weymouth – especially when the sun is shining.

 Pirate Adventure Golf